Updated Wednesday, May 27

-With the continued spread of COVID-19, the City of Shakopee is closely monitoring the rapidly changing situation to adjust city operations as necessary in the interest of public health.
+In the interest of public health, the City of Shakopee is closely monitoring the spread of COVID-19.
 City leaders are committed to following the latest recommendations from the US Centers for Disease Control and Prevention (CDC) and Minnesota Department of Health (MDH).

-The following public building are closed until further notice:
+The following city public buildings are closed until further notice:

 - Community Center

 - SandVenture Aquatic Park (will not open for the 2020 season)

 All non-essential city activities, programs and events will be canceled until further notice.
 This includes:

 - Parks and Recreation programs listed in the Spring-Summer 2020 brochure, including fitness classes, swimming lessons, Learn to Skate classes, camps and more.
 A modified summer brochure will be released June 15.

 - Parks and Recreation special events through June 30